AndroidSteve/Rubik-Cube-Wizard/Rubik Solver/README.txt

 To Do:
-  o  Complete conversion to using OpenCV Pose Estimator. o  Achieve quality overlay cube. o  Make direction arrows occult with respect to physical cube. o  Rework N,M definition: currently backwards from desired. o  Determine actual tile colors after all 54 tiles have been observed for better robustness.
+  o  Complete conversion to using OpenCV Pose Estimator. o  Achieve quality overlay cube. o  Clarify definition of Front of Cube: current mixed
+  o  Make direction arrows occult with respect to physical cube. o  Rework N,M definition: currently backwards from desired. o  Determine actual tile colors after all 54 tiles have been observed for better robustness.